-Staff members and administrators of OSEntreprendre and of any regional mandatary organizations, as well as local and regional representatives, members of the organizing committee, jury members, honorary presidents, suppliers and sponsoring partners of the current edition of the OSEntreprendre Challenge are not eligible.
+Staff members and administrators of OSEntreprendre and of any regional mandatary organizations, as well as local and regional representatives, members of the organizing committee, jury members, honorary presidents, suppliers, sponsoring partners and strategic alliances of the current edition of the OSEntreprendre Challenge are not eligible, no matter the section they are involved in.

 The opening of a new franchise is eligible because the franchise owner is financially independent from the franchisor and manages their own company themselves.

-The creation of a new business or project that consists in the extension or expansion of an existing company is not eligible (e.g. the owner of a clothing store that has already been open for several years decides to open a second point of sale in the neighbouring town, registered under the same number, and group together certain operations to reduce costs).
+The creation of a new business or project that consists in the extension or expansion of an existing company is not eligible (e.g. the owner of a clothing store that has already been open for several years decides to open a second point of sale in the neighbouring town, registered under the same number, and to group together certain operations to reduce costs).

-Changing elements of a company’s legal status (name of company, association, share ownership, etc.) is not enough for a business to be considered “new”.
+Changing elements of a company’s legal status (name of company, association, share ownership, etc.) is not enough for a business to be considered “new”, whether due to a change of ownership or not.

 A business that was registered in the Business Creation section in a previous edition of the OSEntreprendre Challenge may register for a subsequent edition so long as it meets the eligibility criteria and did not win a prize in an official category at the regional level or any prize at the provincial level.